Advertisement

 Federal Oversight No consent decree Under consent decree since 2003

-San Francisco's credentialing program is imperfect but at least considered.
-Oakland's was a surprise.
-Neither city chose the CHP model, which would have kept dispatch open while protecting sensitive information.
+San Francisco's approach is imperfect but at least preserved the dispatcher channel.
+Oakland's was a surprise total blackout.
+Neither city chose the CHP model, which keeps both sides of routine traffic open while protecting sensitive information.

 What you can still monitor in San Francisco

 Not all public safety traffic is encrypted.
-Residents still have some options:
+As of June 2026, residents still have some options (verify current status on RadioReference's SF P25 system page):

 San Francisco Fire Department